vtrifonov-esfiddle/TestHrv/README.md

 ## Measurements

+Measurements taken from the built-in optical HR sensor on the watch, so no strap required.
+Requires Connect IQ 3+ compatible device that tracks Heart Beat Interval data.

 - [HRV](https://en.wikipedia.org/wiki/Heart_rate_variability)(Heart Rate Variability)
     - RMSSD - Root Mean Square of Successive Differences (beat-to-beat intervals)
     - pNN20 - % of successive beat-to-beat intervals that differ by more than 20 ms